 The first of these dates back nearly two thousand years, from the moment the Prophet Mani was crucified (!) by dominant Zoroastrian clergy (fire worshipers) in 276 CE.
 The Manichean creed spread from its Persian birthplace into Syria (another cradle of intellect) and from there into Central Europe, notably Bulgaria where it became the Bogomil heresy around 900.
 The Christian Orthodox Byzantine Empire, then the expanding Turkish Empire (the ultimate expression of Islamic militarism) repressed it by 1396.
 While pacifistic Manichean congregations resigned themselves to military conquest and forced conversion by Christian Orthodox and Muslim fanatics, a handful of adherents sought refuge in Italy and Southern France where they converted local Catholics disenchanted by the gross materialism that had disgraced the Catholic clergy.

-The second phenomenon occurred prior to the European Crusades (which flared up from 1095 through to the 1200s).
+The second phenomenon occurred prior to the European Crusades (which flared up from 1095 through the 1200s).
 In addition to countless personal transgressions by its priests, the Catholic Church failed in its two-century-long quest to initiate the Peace of God and the Truce of God in 989 in Europe.
-These social movements sought to forbid combat during the Christian calendar’s many holy days; also to protect peasants, women, children, clergy and their property from combat; and finally, to institute church arbitration over political rivalries in order to bring to a halt their pitched battles.
+These social movements sought to forbid combat during the Christian calendar’s many holy days; also to protect peasants, women, children, clergy and their property from combat; and finally, to institute church arbitration over political rivalries in order to bring their pitched battles to a halt.

-All these efforts failed and their priestly advocates were replaced by profit-oriented church leaders.
-Militant nobles were permitted their massacres without religious penalty in exchange for lump sum donations to the Church, just as individual sinners could purchase forgiveness for their sins.
+All these efforts failed.
+Their priestly advocates were replaced by profit-oriented church leaders.
+Militant nobles were permitted their massacres without religious penalty, in exchange for lump sum donations to the Church, just as individual sinners could purchase forgiveness for their sins.

-Thirdly, Pope Urban II launched the First Crusade in 1095, to take back the Promised Land from the Muslims.
+Thirdly, Pope Urban II launched the First Crusade in 1095, to take the Promised Land back from the Muslims.
 Actually, he sought to skim the military banditry that had envenomed Europe for a millennium, and inject it into the heart of the menacing Islamic empire.
-He granted significant benefits to Western warriors sworn to that endeavor, notably the remission of prior sins and debts.
+He granted important benefits to Western warriors sworn to that endeavor, notably the remission of prior sins and debts.

 This vigorous commerce turned the townships of the Langue d’Oc into the richest ones in Europe at the time.
-It was here that the Troubadour tradition began along with its lyrical poetry of courtly love and noble chivalry.
-Faith and Learning thrived as Europeans, Muslims, Jews and other multi-lingual Learners brought in rare texts to be copied, translated and studied.
+It was there that the Troubadour tradition began, along with its lyrical poetry of courtly love and noble chivalry.
+Faith and Learning thrived, as Europeans, Muslims, Jews and other polymath Learners brought in rare texts to be copied, translated and studied.

 The Provençal (another name for this region and its language) nobility was worn out by massive military drafts and casualties during the Crusades, and by the rise of a prosperous merchant middle class, centuries before the like would reappear in the rest of Europe.
 Many local nobles (men and women) took up the Cathari religion and became Perfecti.

-Another Learner chapter that begs to be drafted: the institutional suppression of the free thought through ancient and modern times.
+Another Learner chapter that begs to be drafted: the institutional suppression of the free thought throughout times ancient and modern.

 Imitating the life Christ prescribed in the Books of Matthew, Luke and elsewhere in the Bible, they abstained from power, swearing, lies, wealth, sex and all meat but fish.
-In perfect obedience to His words, they never owned at the same time more than two coins, a cloak and pair of shoes.
+In perfect obedience to His words, they never owned more than two coins, a cloak and pair of shoes at the same time.

 Lay people were called Credentes (believers).
 They were free to marry and tend to their worldly business without interference from the collegium.
 They received the Consolamentum from Perfecti on their deathbed and accepted the Endura death fast to seal their conversion into Perfecti: a quicker, cleaner and less painful death than most “natural” ones in those days, as well as those even crueler (because needlessly prolonged) of those who agonize today.